MoeinAbtahi/ENGR5590G-Assignment-1/Instructions.md

-# Web Application using Flask + Cloud Deployment Demo
+# Create a Online Shopping Application using Flask Project
 ![OnlineShopping](/App.JPG)

 ## Open Visual Studio and select Create a new project